 A bathroom remodel is an exciting yet daunting project.
 On one hand, you get to create the perfect space to suit your needs and aesthetics.
 On the other hand, there’s a lot of work involved—not to mention the potential for things to go wrong.

-But with careful planning and a little know-how, you can pull off a successful bathroom remodel without any major hiccups.
+But with careful planning and a little know-how, you can pull off a successful bathroom remodeling project without any major hiccups.

-So, whether you’re looking for a simple refresh or a total overhaul, keep reading for tips and tricks that will help make your dream bathroom a reality!
+So, whether you’re looking for a simple DIY bathroom remodel or are planning a new master bathroom layout, keep reading for tips and tricks that will help make your dream bathroom a reality!

 Planning Before the Remodel: Critical Questions